 An open cell sealing product is one whose cells are not totally enclosed by its walls and are open to the surface either directly, or by interconnecting with other cells.

-In a closed cell product, cells are totally enclosed by its walls and hence not interconnecting with other cells.
+In a closed cell product, cells are entirely enclosed by its walls and not interconnecting with other cells.

 A material’s sealing effectiveness should be based on performance, not just on its open or closed cell structure.
 This is why it’s important to consult with a materials expert (such as our on-staff pros!) when specifying a sealing product.